History of CF / CFA / CFB

 View Resume >

-Brian Roth and Eileen Macioce Join the Firm as Associate Principals.
+Eileen Macioce Joins the Firm as Associate Principal.

-Eileen Macioce joined CFB in 2010 as our Bookkeeper/Accounts Manager.
+Eileen Macioce joined CFB in 2010 as our Office Administrator.
 In the years she has been with the firm she has excelled in all areas of administration for the office.
 Eileen is responsible for office management, finance and proposals.

 Celli-Flynn Brennan Today